CVR757/hearth-welfare-submission-2026/README.md

 ## Contact

-Through the welfare initiative submission form.
+Through the welfare initiative submission form or email at carlr5@vt.edu.

 ---